Wildlife in gardens

 How gardens help wildlife

-Private gardens in Britain cover about 270,000 hectares (667,000 acres) so their potential as a haven for wildlife is considerable.
-They provide food, shelter and breeding sites for a wide range of animals which increases the interest and enjoyment of a garden.
+Private garden space in Britain cover about 728,900 hectares (1,801,151 acres) so their potential as a haven for wildlife is considerable.
+Many already provide food, shelter and breeding sites for a wide range of animals which increases the interest and enjoyment of a garden.
+Yet most could be planted and cultivated in ways to provide wildlife with so much more.

 Thankfully, relatively few of Britain’s 22,400 species of insects are garden pests; of the rest, some of the others are beneficial as pollinating insects, or as predators or parasites of pest species, while the majority feed on dead or living plant material without having any detrimental effect on gardens.